 Buildings and Infrastructure

 Permafrost in Alaska creates considerable challenges for building and constructing infrastructure.
-Roads are built on raised gravel beds to reduce heat transfer and melting the permafrost.
+Roads are built on raised gravel beds to reduce heat transfer which can thaw the permafrost.

 An Alaskan road

-Many domestic services such as freshwater and sanitation have to be provided above ground in insulated utilidors to minimise the risk of freezing pipes and thawing permafrost.
-To reduce the transfer of heat from the sun runways are painted which to reflect energy.
+Many domestic services such as freshwater and sanitation have to be provided above ground in insulated utilidors to minimise the risk of freezing pipes and thawing the permafrost.
+Runways are painted white to reflect the energy and reduce the transfer of heat from the sun.